GautamDeepak/Earth-Observation-Science-Practicals/EOS_Prac_Module2.md

 The learning objectives of this Prac are:
 - to be able to find cloud-free image from historical archive
 - to be able to extact and critically assess the spectral reflectance of landscape features.
-- to be able to compute and interpret the spectral indices for such as vegetation, water.
+- to be able to compute and interpret the spectral indices for landscape features.

 ---------------------------------------------------
-## 1. Working with image collection - IRS03
+## 1. Working with image collection

 ## 2. Plotting spectral reflectance of landscape features - IRS04